top of page

 Their crystals size varies from medium to coarse.
 Coarse crystals are sparkly, light to medium brown in color.
 Medium-size crystals (slightly larger than table sugar) are blonde to pale brown.

-When we think about refined sugar, the first thing that comes to mind is white granulated sugar – and I wrote about it here.
-However, you'll find the other twenty types of refined sugar in stores.
+When we think of refined sugar, white granulated sugar usually comes to mind – and I wrote all about it HERE.
+But there are more than twenty other types of refined cane sugar you’ll find in stores.

 What is the top refined sugar brand?